 For many years the value of the Renminbi ➚ was pegged to the value of the US dollar.
 After much diplomatic wrangling the value is now allowed to float within narrow bounds against a basket of currencies.
 This has eased American concerns about an undervalued Chinese currency that was making imports from China cheap, and therefore trading unfair.

-The Renminbi will soon become an international reserve currency ➚ in 2016 making China a major trading nation and join America; Britain; the Eurozone; Japan and Switzerland as trusted financial nations.
+The Renminbi became an international reserve currency ➚ in 2016 making China a major trading nation and joins America; Britain; the Eurozone; Japan and Switzerland as trusted financial nations.

 The yuan is subdivided into 10 角 jiǎo also known as ( 毛 máo).
 Each jiao is subdivided into 10 分 fēn.
 Most money is denominated in paper notes but coins are used for values of 1 yuan and less.